Dental practices have been instructed to remain open in all tiers of COVID-19 restrictions and throughout the current lockdown.

-NHS dentists are open but services are limited due to COVID-19 restrictions.
+NHS dentists are open but services are limited due to the extra precautions being taken for COVID-19.

 The risk with COVID-19 and dentistry